RhezaMaretta/RhezaMaretta/memo/thoughts.md

 *   **Contribution Guidelines:** Clearly define how others can contribute to the project (e.g., bug reports, feature requests, pull requests).
 *   **License:** Specify a clear, permissive license (e.g., MIT, Apache 2.0) to encourage broader adoption and use.

+Consider adding a contribution guide to outline how others can contribute.
+Explore adding a demo or example usage section in the README.